-21. RELATED PARTY TRANSACTIONS AND ADVANCES FROM PARENT COMPANY
+17. RELATED PARTY TRANSACTIONS AND ADVANCES FROM PARENT COMPANY

-(a) The Company entered into transactions with its parent, the Town of Newmarket which is the sole shareholder of Newmarket Hydro Holdings Inc. Revenue charged during the year included energy, street light capital and street light maintenance charged at commercial rates to the Town of Newmarket.
+(a) The Company entered into transactions with its majority parent, Newmarket Hydro Holdings Inc. (NHHI) and with The Town of Newmarket which is the sole shareholder of Newmarket Hydro Holdings Inc. Revenue charged during the year included energy, street light capital and street light maintenance charged at commercial rates to the Town of Newmarket.

-Included in accounts payable (note 13) are water and sewer amounts collected which are due to the Town.
-These amounts are collected and remitted in accordance with a contract with URB Olameter and remitted on their behalf
+Included in accounts payable (note 10) are water and sewer amounts collected which are due to the Town.
+These amounts are collected and remitted in accordance with a contract with URB Olameter.

-Included in subordinate debt (note 17) are notes payable to related parties.
+Included in subordinate debt (note 13) are notes payable to related parties.